Your right to a homeless review

 the suitability of accommodation offered to you under the Relief or full, s.
 193 duty

 the suitability of accommodation offered to you as a final accommodation offer

 What if I’m unsure whether a particular decision can be reviewed?

 The decision letter we send you will tell you if you can ask for a review.
 Please contact us if you have any questions.
 You can also get independent advice (see ‘Can I get independent advice?’ below).

 You lose your right to review if you miss the 21-day deadline for asking for a review.
-However you can ask us to accept a late review (by extending the 21-day time limit).
+However, you can ask us to accept a late review and give your reasons for it.
 By law we’re not obliged to accept a late review request.
-However, we will consider whether we should make an exception in your case.
-You’d usually need to show a very good reason for your delay in asking for a review.
+We will consider whether we should make an exception in your case.
+You usually need to show a very good reason for your delay in asking for a review.

 You (or someone acting on your behalf) can request a review in person at our offices, by email, or in writing.
 Make sure you clearly ask for a review and tell us which decision (or decisions) you want us to reconsider.

-No. We’ll always write and give you a date by when you must provide your reasons and any supporting information you want us to consider.
-But explaining why you’re asking for a review straight away can help us make a quicker decision.
+No. We’ll always write and give you a date to provide your reasons and any supporting information you want us to consider.
+Explaining why you’re asking for a review straight away can help us make a quicker decision.

 Yes.
 The following organisations may be able to advise and represent you in connection with your review: